 Director of Public Relations

-Dr. David Russell to serve as chair of Columbia College Board of Trustees
+Dr. David Russell named Interim President of Columbia College

 Russell has been dedicated to public service for more than 50 years.
-He was appointed Missouri’s Commissioner of Higher Education and CEO for the Missouri Department of Higher Education in 2010.
+He served as Missouri’s Commissioner of Higher Education and CEO for the Missouri Department of Higher Education in 2010.
 He oversaw a statewide system that served 430,000 students attending both public and independent two- and four-year colleges and universities.
-He was the architect of a new blueprint for Missouri higher education called “Preparing Missourians to Succeed.”
-He also launched initiatives to eliminate barriers to college completion for Missouri’s students, make a college education attainable and affordable and promote career pathways in such high-demand areas as the sciences, education and the health professions.

-Prior to his appointment as state commissioner, Russell spent nearly 20 years working for the University of Missouri System in several senior administrative positions, including UM System chief of staff.
+Prior to his role as state commissioner, Russell spent nearly 20 years working for the University of Missouri System in several senior administrative positions, including UM System chief of staff.
 He was appointed a general officer and senior associate vice president of the university in 2009.
-He provided leadership in planning, facilitating and coordinating activities of the office of the president with members of the board of curators, general officers and the university’s internal and external stakeholders.

-Before starting his career in academia, Russell completed a highly decorated 22-year Army career as a commissioned officer, retiring with the rank of lieutenant colonel in 1991.
-He held command and staff positions in infantry, personnel management and public affairs, including two combat tours in the Republic of South Vietnam, Germany and the Pentagon in Washington D.C.
+Before his career in academia, Russell completed a highly decorated 22-year Army career as a commissioned officer, retiring with the rank of lieutenant colonel in 1991.
+He held command and staff positions in infantry, personnel management and public affairs, including combat tours in the Republic of South Vietnam and Germany, and at the Pentagon in Washington D.C.

-Founded in 1851 in Columbia, Missouri, Columbia College has been helping students advance their lives through higher education for more than 165 years.
+Founded in 1851 in Columbia, Missouri, Columbia College has helped students advance their lives through higher education for nearly 170 years.
 As a private, nonprofit, liberal arts and sciences institution, the college takes pride in its small classes, experienced faculty and quality educational programs.
 The college, accredited by the Higher Learning Commission, has more than 30 locations and offers day, evening and online classes.
-Columbia College educates more than 19,000 students each year and has more than 91,000 alumni worldwide.
+Columbia College educates thousands of students each year and has more than 94,000 alumni worldwide.
 For more information, visit ccis.edu.

 To download full image, right-click and choose “save image as”